brh55/botkit-discord/readme.md

 Ⓒ MIT ([Brandon Him / brh55](github.com/@brh55))

 Please let me know if you plan on forking or would like professional support.

+This wouldn't be possible without all the tremendous effort and contributors behind[discord.js](https://github.com/discordjs/iscord.js).